 Ease of use

-Let’s take a look at some tools that tick the boxes above, and can be used for lead generation.
+Let’s take a look at lead generation programs that tick the boxes above.

 1. LinkedIn Sales Navigator: connect with B2B decision-makers